 The Major Three of Liability Insurance

 Every business needs at least three types of insurance to operate.
-General liability insurance, professional liability insurance, and, if you hire even one other employee, worker’s compensation insurance.
+General liability insurance, professional liability insurance or medical malpractice insurance, and, if you hire even one other employee, worker’s compensation insurance.
 Everything else will depend.
 If you work from home providing a digital service, you won’t likely need contents insurance, for example.
 The major three types, however, are necessary to even run a business in most states.

 General Liability Insurance – Covers any damage suffered by a member of the public by your company.
 This covers physical damage, pain and suffering, and even non-physical damage like copyright infringement.